 - Chimney sweeps, ladybird beetles, horseshoes, and others

-The same motifs appear at the New Year markets, albeit in more artistic guises.
+The same motifs may appear at the New Year markets, albeit in more artistic guises and with better materials.

 Other common “lucky” gifts include fish-shaped sponge finger biscuits and instant lottery tickets you can open right away to discover if you’ve won a prize.